 Linux and Unix

 Linux is an open-source OS, which means that its program code is freely available to software developers.
 This is why thousands of programmers around the world have developed Linux, and it is considered the most tested OS in the world.
 Linux has been very much influenced by the commercial Unix OS.

 In addition to servers, Linux is widely used in home computers, since there are a great number of free programs for it (for text and image processing, spreadsheets, publishing, etc.).
 Over the years, many different versions of Linux have become available for distribution, most of which are free for the user (such as Ubuntu, Fedora and Mint, to name a few).

 Apple’s Mac computers have their own operating system, OS X. Most of the programs that are available for PCs are also available for Macs running under OS X, but these two types of computers cannot use the exact same programs: for example, you cannot install the Mac version of the Microsoft Office suite on a Windows computer.
 You can install other operating systems on Mac computers, but the OS X is only available for computers made by Apple.
 Apple’s lighter portable devices (iPads, iPhones) use a light version of the same operating system, called iOS.

 Mac computers are popular because OS X is considered fast, easy to learn and very stable and Apple’s devices are considered well-designed—though rather expensive.
-See the additional reading material for more information on OS X.

 Android is an operating system designed for phones and other mobile devices.
 Android is not available for desktop computers, but in mobile devices it is extremely popular: more than a half of all mobile devices in the world run on Android.